jyyu/ScreenBEAM/README.md

 #### Example use

-Try the following example, which creates an interactive chart with LOD curves linked to estimated QTL effects.
+Try the following example to apply ScreenBEAM on NGS or microarry data.
+A data.frame with all statistical results is returned.

 ```r
 library(ScreenBEAM)